xkbcommon/libxkbcommon/doc/custom-configuration.md

 ```
 @endfigure

-For **libxkbcommon ≥ 1.9** an explicit default section is not required
+For **xkbcommon ≥ 1.9** an explicit default section is not required
-anymore: libxkbcommon will look up for the proper default section in the XKB
+anymore: xkbcommon will look up for the proper default section in the XKB
 paths:
 @figure@figcaption
 Content of `$XDG_CONFIG_HOME/xkb/symbols/us`